How to use Twitter Chatbot to provide excellent customer service

 How chatbots enhance customer service on Twitter

 Twitter supports the use of its platform for customer service.
-They have written articles to help businesses provide a better customer experience on their site.
 The most popular step towards providing better support was creating a separate customer service handle.
 In spite of this, customer support wasn’t perfect.
 It required customer service agents to monitor the account and

 be available at all times to respond to queries or issues.
-On average, it took businesses over one hour to respond to a customer.
+On average, it took businesses over one hour to resp

 Customers value timely support and are not willing to wait that long.
 They prioritize promptness so much that when they received, they are willing to pay much more.
 Most businesses went the extra mile to meet this demand hiring more people and extending 24/7 support.
 Unfortunately, a lot of businesses couldn’t afford this and those who could keep looking for efficient ways to keep costs down without sacrificing quality.
 The solution to this problem is the introduction of chatbots on Twitter.